All golfers have heard the well-worn phrase about putting – “You drive for show but you putt for dough.”

 So the second player is clearly the better putter and that is why he had the better round?

-The short answer is no he isn’t and just by measuring the average number of putts per round you will not get a true representation of how good a putter a golfer is.
+The short answer is no they are not and just by measuring the average number of putts per round you will not get a true representation of how good a putter a golfer is.

-As shown by the above example the player who hits the ball to farther away from the hole but is a fantastic putter will be hidden by the number of putts per round statistic.
+As shown by this example the player who hits the ball farther away from the hole but is a fantastic putter will be hidden by the number of putts per round statistic.

 That is the reason why tour professionals now measure their putting performance using the metric of ‘Strokes Gained Putting’ rather than average putts per round.